foresterre/foresterre.github.io/content/posts/2023-04-24_todo_macro_rust.md

 }
 ```

-The reason that this works, is because `std::iter::once` returns a valid iterator, namely [Once](https://doc.rust-lang.org/std/iter/struct.Once.html), which makes the return type satisfyable.
+The reason that this works, is because `std::iter::once` returns a valid iterator, namely [Once](https://doc.rust-lang.org/std/iter/struct.Once.html), which makes the return type satisfiable.
 Where the never type `!` didn't implement `Iterator`, `Once` does.

 ## Taking it to the next level